mezzolite/react-crud-frontend/README.md

 **Based on the wireframe and component list above, draw a component tree to determine the structure of this Dog Adoption app, as well as where state will be held and how props will be passed**

-*Try drawing the component tree before viewing the answer below.
-Think about where state should be held (highest common component).*

 <details><summary>CLICK ME TO COMPARE APP TREE TO YOUR OWN</summary>
 <p>